SalihTasdelen/me413/README.md

-# me413
+# Finite Element Analysis Homework Solutions

-Repository for my solutions of the ME413 Homeworks
+This repository contains my solutions for the Finite Element Analysis (FEA) homework assignments for the course ME413: Introduction to Finite Element Analysis at METU.
+Each assignment is organized into its own directory for clarity.